Photocurrents induced by k-linear terms in semiconductors and semimetals

 Figure~\ref{fig:cpge}b presents the results of calculating the circular photocurrent excitation spectrum versus the photon energy $\hbar\omega$.
 A three-dimensional Weyl valley is charactrized by a universal value of circular photocurrent generation rate, and the coefficient $\beta$ in Eq.~(\ref{beta}) is given by \cite{Hasan2017,Grushin2018,Juan:2017tm,Golub-Weyl-2}

-where $h = 2 \pi \hbar$ and $\mathcal C=-4$ is topological charge of the node.
-In Fig.~\ref{fig:cpge}b the photocurrent generation rate is shown as a function of the light frequency.
+where $h = 2 \pi \hbar$ and $\mathcal C=-4$ is topological charge of the node. \addMisha{Note that the negative values of ${\cal C}, \ell$ and $v_p$ correspond to the LR enantiomorphous pair with Rh atoms positioned in the left-handed type and Si in the right-handed type structure.
+For the RL pair, these values are positive.} In Fig.~\ref{fig:cpge}b the photocurrent generation rate is shown as a function of the light frequency.
 One can see that, at $\hbar\omega\to 0$, the rate tends to a value of $-4$ indicated by the thin line described by Eq.~\eqref{universal}.

 With increasing energy $\hbar \omega$ the ratio $\beta/\beta_0$ deviates noticeably from $-4$ because of the nonlinear terms in the energy dispersion.
 For $\beta$, the peculiarity near $\hbar \omega = 90$ meV is absent because the singularity in the density of states is compensated by the difference $v_{n'{\bm k};z} - v_{n{\bm k};z}$ in Eq.~(\ref{gamma:nn'}).
 Under steady-state excitation, the circular photocurrent is macroscopically described by